libretro/RetroArch/README.md

 <b>Linux/Unix</b><br/>
 As most packages, RetroArch is built using the standard <tt>./configure && make && make install</tt>
 Do note that the build system is not autotools based, but resembles it.

-Notable options for ./configure:
---with-libretro=: Normally libretro is located with -lsnes, however, this can be overridden.
---enable-dynamic: Do not link to libretro at compile time, but load libretro dynamically at runtime. libretro\_path in config file defines which library to load.
-Useful for development.

-Do note that these two options are mutually exclusive.
+Refer to ./configure --help for options.

 <b>Win32</b><br/>
 It is possible with MinGW to compile for Windows in either msys or Linux/Unix based systems.
 Do note that Windows build uses a static Makefile since configuration scripts create more harm than good on this platform.
 Libraries, headers, etc, needed to compile and run RetroArch can be fetched with a Makefile target.